Fernando0107/CPU/README.md

 ### Docker

-If you have Docker installed in your computer, you just need to run this line in your terminal.
+If you have Docker installed in your computer, you just need to run this lines in your terminal.

 ```
+docker pull fernando7/ic:0.2

 docker run -it --rm fernando7/ic:0.2
 ```